 3. VRLA and VLA are the two most common types of UPS batteries – Valve-regulated lead acid (VRLA) batteries, also known as sealed or maintenance-free, are batteries that have been encased to prevent any liquid from leaking.
 Vented Lead Acid (VLA), also known as flooded or wet cell, are comprised of a hard enclosure, lead plates and an electrolyte that allows the flow of current.
 Don’t miss our next blog, which will explore both of these battery types in much greater detail.

-5. Your UPS maintenance plan should cover the batteries, too – A solid, comprehensive service plan will include both the UPS components and the batteries.
-Regularly scheduled preventive maintenance visits allow trained technicians to inspect, test, calibrate and upgrade battery components, ensuring factory-specified performance and longevity.
+5. Your batteries need maintenance, too – Although battery replacement costs are not included in a general maintenance plan, regularly scheduled preventive maintenance visits allow trained technicians to inspect, test, calibrate and upgrade battery components, ensuring factory-specified performance and longevity.

 6. The battery type will dictate maintenance requirements – The type of batteries will impact which maintenance tasks need to be performed and their frequency, with wet cell batteries requiring more maintenance than VRLA.
 However, even batteries that claim to be “maintenance-free” still need regular inspection, cleaning and testing.